 For those of you who don’t have some g-rents who live close or other family members who will happily babysit anytime you need them, this list of questions is for you.

 Beginning the search for a nanny or babysitter can seem daunting.
 Establishing a rapport and trust with someone to care for your most precious commodities is no easy task.
-As a mama who used to be the neighbourhood block babysitter to coming full circle as a woman with her own children on a quest for the best babysitter she could find…take it from her (me), this is your complete list of questions to ask potential babysitters for those of you with babies and toddlers.
+As a mama who used to be the neighbourhood block babysitter to coming full circle as a woman with her own children on a quest for the best babysitter she could find, take it from me — these are some key questions to ask potential babysitters if you have babies and toddlers.

-Describe to me your previous babysitting experiences, I’d love to hear about them!
+1. Describe your previous babysitting experiences.
+I’d love to hear about them!

-You want to hire someone with experience or who has at least volunteered working with kids or who has younger siblings.
-Everyone has to start somewhere, so use you discretion and trust your gut!
+You want to hire someone with experience, who has at least volunteered working with kids or who has younger siblings.
+Everyone has to start somewhere, so use your discretion and trust your gut!

 This one is mainly for the teens, but important to ask the adults too.
 Some families share a car and not everyone uses a car for their transportation.
 We set up an arrangement to pick up and drop off our two current babysitters, but this may not work for everyone.
 It’s important to work out the kinks in the beginning.

-What are the top 3 nurturing characteristics that you believe are essential in caring for children?
+5. What are the top three nurturing characteristics that you believe are essential in caring for children?

-You’re looking for the magical three.
-Kindness and affection, gentle patience and flexibility.
-(Okay maybe that’s a bit more than three.
-Anyone worth their salt won’t be able to resist on expanding on more than three.)
+You’re looking for the magic three: kindness, affection, gentle patience, and flexibility.
+Okay maybe that’s a bit more than three.
+Anyone worth their salt won’t be able to resist on expanding on it.

-How will you respond when one (or all) of my kids has a meltdown?
-Experience separation anxiety when I/we leave?
-Sibling conflict?
+6. How will you respond when one (or all) of my kids has a meltdown?
+Experiences separation anxiety when we leave?
+Has a sibling conflict?

 These things happen everyday in a household where babies and/or toddlers live.
 It’s important that a potential new babysitter can expect the unexpected and remain calm, know that these behavioural challenges are a regular part of baby and toddler development and that they have developed some techniques on how to work through them.

 A day at the Science Centre or a trip to the arcade?
-Off the cuff questions like this will inspire genuine answers.
+Off-the-cuff questions will inspire genuine answers.

 Since you’re obviously going to stock up on some of their favourite snacks, it’s important to know about these things.
 Even more important to know if they have health issues that could affect how they care for your children.

-Describe to me a breakfast, lunch and dinner that you might serve to our children.
+10. Describe to me a breakfast, lunch, and dinner that you might serve to our children.
 What kind of snacks would you give them?

 Again, putting them on the spot like this will garner an authentic response!
 That’s what you want.

-Do you have any additional training that relates to childcare?
-Such as first aid/CPR, local babysitting courses, swimming or driver’s ed?
+11. Do you have any additional training that relates to childcare?
+Such as first aid/CPR, local babysitting courses, swimming, or driver’s ed?

 When I first started babysitting as a teen, I took a course and got my first first aid/CPR training.
 It’s kind of the gold standard.
 Don’t feel weird about expecting it or making it a pre-requisite to getting the job with your family.

-We require 3 references, can you provide those?
+12. We require three references.
+Can you provide those?
 In addition, are you comfortable with me doing a background check?

-Are you a fan of social media?
-Do you have an Instragram account, Tumblr or blog?
+13. Are you a fan of social media?
+Do you have an Instragram account, Tumblr, or blog?

 Essential questions in this day and age.
 It’s a very personal decision as to what you’re comfortable with having your babysitter share about your kids on the internet and you should know up front if such a thing is even in question.

-Why do you love working with kids?
-(Do you have kids of your own?
-How old are they?)
+14. Why do you love working with kids?

 An obvious one.

-Some people aren’t comfortable with newborns say for example, or even babies and toddlers.
-Although this is usually known before you even get to the interviewing process.
-It’s always good to get the answers in person too.
+Some people aren’t comfortable with newborns, for example, or even babies and toddlers.
+Even though this is usually known before you even get to the interviewing process, it’s always good to get the answers in person too.

-What sort of things can we do to make you comfortable here with our kids?
-What are the top 3 things that you believe make for a good relationship between a baby-sitter and parent(s)?
+16. What sort of things can we do to make you comfortable here with our kids?
+What are the top three things that you believe make for a good relationship between a babysitter and parent(s)?